 In the midst of his book, Daniel tells of the coming of “One like the son of man…his dominion …will not pass away…will not be destroyed.” (g) This promised Messiah would introduce a New Kingdom reality that would never end.
 Daniel proclaimed that all who partook of the new kingdom “will awake…will shine as the stars of heaven…and lead many to righteousness.” (h)

-The last chapter of Daniel’s book uses the term “end of time” twice, then the “end of wonders” and the “end of the age.” (j) Each of these indicates a future beyond Daniel’s days.
+The last chapter of Daniel’s book speaks of the “end” four times: “until the end of time” twice, once as the “end of these wonders” and the “end of the age.” (j) Each of these indicates a future beyond Daniel’s days.
 This chapter speaks of “shattering the power of the holy people.” (k) Who were considered to be the holy people?
 They were people of faith that subscribed to the Law of Moses.

 God’s kingdom would be dominant in the last days.